sonata-project/SonataAdminBundle/Resources/doc/reference/getting_started.rst

 More info on the `Symfony translations page`_.

-Now that you have a configuration file with your admin service, you just need to tell Symfony2 to load it.
+Now that you have a configuration file with your admin service, you just need to tell Symfony to load it.
 There are two ways to do so:

 Have your bundle load it
 ^^^^^^^^^^^^^^^^^^^^^^^^